- Sasha Durakov Warren

 A Corpse Among Corpses: Transcript and Annotated Shot List

 The following is the transcript and a series of annotations of specific shots in the film A Corpse Among Corpses by Lyn Corelle, and written by me, Sasha Warren.
 We ask that you please watch the film before reading the transcript or going through the shots, as they are intended to be viewed altogether.
 Follow me on Twitter @sashadurakov or on Instagram @ofunsound for information on upcoming screenings.
-If there are no screenings in your area, contact me at email@example.com to set one up or view on your own at no cost.
+The film is now available to view for free here.
 A Corpse Among Corpses is essay film by Lyn Corelle and Sasha Warren about the decaying graveyards of insane asylums and institutions in the Midwest.
 Grounded in these sites, they explore the politics of memory and death in the United States.
 The film discusses a number of painful topics, including genocide, institutional violence, and self-harm.
 It is 35 min long.

 Shots From the Film

 What follows is a list of annotations for selected shots/passages from the film.

 Directly behind where I stood as I was filming this shot is the cemetery

 for the Anoka State Hospital, which lies a half of a mile south of the

 cemetery.
 Similarly to the asylum in St. Joesph, MO, the original asylum

 has been broken up into veterans' housing, a Department of